Kartik00B/Calculator/README.md

 CSS3: For styling, including the layout, colors, fonts, and ensuring responsiveness.
 JavaScript: For implementing the calculator's functionality and managing the redirection from the cover page to the main page.

+## 🚀 How to View

+You can view the website code here: [AI Landing Page](https://github.com/Kartik00B/Calculator)

 ## 🚀 Getting Started
 To run this project locally, follow these steps: